-Plant Taxonomy of Witch Hazel:
+Taxonomy and Botany of Witch Hazel Shrubs

 Arnold Promise witch hazel plants grow as deciduous flowering shrubs.
-However, you will often hear witch hazels referred to as witch hazel "trees" because, if left unpruned, they can grow to be rather tall; moreover, the wild plant native to North America, H. virginiana, does grow as a small tree.
+However, you will often hear witch hazels referred to as "trees" because, if left unpruned, they can grow to be rather tall; moreover, the wild plant native to North America, H. virginiana, does grow as a small tree.

 Witch hazel plants can be grown in planting zones 5-8.

 Perhaps more important than the beauty of Arnold Promise witch hazel's floral display is its timing: blooming so brightly as it does in March (zone 5) when the landscape is generally still in its dull winter doldrums, this bush is a must-have for the four season landscape.
 This bush is valued as one of the earliest-blooming shrubs of spring in the North.

-Witch hazel plants are showy enough when in bloom to serve as minor specimen plants.
-I say "minor" only because, during spring (after blooming is finished) and summer, the bushes are rather ordinary-looking (although the vase-shaped form will be valued in winter by those who appreciate subtleties).
+Witch hazel plants are showy enough when in bloom to serve as minor specimen plants ("minor" only because, during spring, after blooming is finished, and during summer, the bushes are rather ordinary-looking, although the vase-shaped form will be valued in winter by those who appreciate subtleties).
 Mix them into a bed of other deciduous bushes, situated within sight of a window.

-Pruning and Other Care:
+Pruning and Other Care Facts

-Other Types of Witch Hazel and Meaning of the Name:
+Other Types of Witch Hazel and Meaning of the Name

 European settlers in the New World used the branches of witch hazel trees as divining rods for dowsing, which is the basis for one of the explanations as to how witch hazel trees received the "witch" part of their name.
 For the name ultimately derives from the Anglo-Saxon wych, meaning "bend" -- which is just what a divining rod is supposed to do when it detects water.
 But religious leaders had given dowsing such a bad name over the years that it was apparently easy to corrupt the name into "witch" (another name for divining is "water witching").

 Witch hazel is sometimes spelled with a hyphen ("witch-hazel") to indicate that it is not a true hazel.
 Corylus is the genus name of true hazels.

-So why the reference to "hazel" in the name, if it's not a true one?
+So why the reference to "hazel" in the name, if it is not a true one?
 For one thing, the hazel had been one of the trees used in Europe for dowsing.
 In addition, the bush's namers may have found a resemblance to the leaves of the true hazels, such as contorted hazelnut.